Panasonic: Brand names

 Panasonic Corporation currently sells virtually all of its products and services worldwide under the Panasonic brand, having phased out the Sanyo brand in the first quarter of 2012.
 It uses the marketing slogan "A Better Life, A Better World".
 The company has sold products under a number of other brand names during its history.

 In 1927, Matsushita adopted the brand name for a new lamp product.
 In 1955, the company began branding audio speakers and lamps as "PanaSonic" for markets outside of Japan.
 Further refined to Panasonic, taken from the words "pan" – meaning "all" – and "sonic" – meaning "sound", the brand was created for the Americas because the National brand was already registered by others.
 Panasonic also sold the first bread machine.

 The company began to use the brand name in 1965 for audio equipment.
 The use of multiple brands lasted for some decades.
 While National had been the premier brand on most Matsushita products, including audio and video, National and Panasonic were combined as National Panasonic in 1997 after the worldwide success of the Panasonic name.

 In 1974, Motorola sold its Quasar brand and facilities to Matsushita.

 In May 2003, the company announced that Panasonic would become its global brand, and launched the global tagline "Panasonic ideas for life."
 By March 2004, Matsushita replaced the National name for products and outdoor signboards, except for those in Japan.
 They would eventually phase out the National brand in Japan by March 2010.

-In September 2013, the company adopted a new tagline to better illustrate their vision: "A Better Life, A Better World."
+In September 2013, the company adopted a new tagline to better illustrate its vision: "A Better Life, A Better World."

 The Chinese company Shun Hing Electric Works and Engineering Co.
 Ltd (信興電工工程有限公司) has sold imported Panasonic and National branded products under the brand name Rasonic since the Matsushita Electric Industrial era.
 They have also sold MEI and Panasonic products under their original brand names.
-In June 1994, Panasonic Shun Hing Industrial Devices Sales (Hong Kong) Co., Ltd. (松下信興機電(香港)有限公司) and Panasonic SH Industrial Sales (Shenzhen) Co., Ltd. (松下電器機電(深圳)有限公司) were established by a joint venture between Matsushita Electric Industrial and Shun Hing Group respectively, making Rasonic a product brand for MEI and subsequently the Panasonic Corporation.
+In June 1994, Panasonic Shun Hing Industrial Devices Sales (Hong Kong) Co., Ltd. (松下信興機電(香港)有限公司) and Panasonic SH Industrial Sales (Shenzhen) Co., Ltd. (松下电子机电(深圳)有限公司) were established by a joint venture between Matsushita Electric Industrial and Shun Hing Group respectively, making Rasonic a product brand for MEI and subsequently the Panasonic Corporation.

 In September 2014, Panasonic announced the revival of the Technics brand, first in European markets in December of that year.